nurudeen2432/LeaveManagementSystem_vsc/LeaveManagementSystem.Web/wwwroot/lib/sweetalert2/README.md

 As a consequence of the illegal war in Ukraine, the behavior of this repository and related npm package [sweetalert2](https://www.npmjs.com/package/sweetalert2) is different for `.ru`, `.su`, `.by`, and `.рф` domain zones.

-Including this software in any domain in `.ru`, `.su`, `.by`, and `.рф` domain zones will block the website navigation and play the national anthem of Ukraine.
+Including this software in any domain in `.ru`, `.su`, `.by`, and `.рф` domain zones will block the Applicationsite navigation and play the national anthem of Ukraine.

 This behavior is classified as [protestware](https://snyk.io/blog/protestware-open-source-types-impact/) and this project is listed in [GitHub Advisory Database](https://github.com/advisories/GHSA-mrr8-v49w-3333) and [Snyk Vulnerability DB](https://security.snyk.io/package/npm/sweetalert2/11.5.2).